-X1: Zooming.
+- X1: Zooming.
 In a zoomable UI, users can change the scale of the viewed area in order to see more detail or less.
+The zooming elements and techniques vary on different applications.
 Zooming in a semantic entity can reveal further details such as property value or entity type.
 Zooming out can be employed to reveal the relations between semantic entities in a text, image or video.
 Supporting rich dynamics by configuring different visual representations for semantic objects at different sizes is a requirement for a zoomable UI.
-The iMapping approach[6] which is implemented in the semantic desktop is an example of the zooming technique.
+The iMapping approach[5] which is implemented in the semantic desktop is an example of the zooming technique. - X_2 : Faceting.

-- X2: Faceting.
 Faceted browsing is a technique for accessing information organized according to a faceted classification system, allowing users to explore a collection of information by applying multiple filters (cf. Figure 3 no. 11).
 Defining facets for each component of the predefined semantic models enable users to browse the underlying knowledge space by iteratively narrowing the scope of their quest in a predetermined order.
-One of the main problems with faceted browsers is the increased number of choices presented to the user at each step of the exploration [5]. - X3: On-demand highlighting.
+One of the main problems with faceted browsers is the increased number of choices presented to the user at each step of the exploration [4].

+- X_3 : On-demand highlighting.
 Unlike the highlighting approach discussed in the visualization methods, on-demand highlighting is used to navigate the semantic entities encoded in text in a dynamic manner.
-One technique to realize ondemand highlighting is Bar layout.
+One technique to realize on-demand highlighting is Bar layout.
 In the bar layout, each semantic entity within the text is indicated by a vertical bar in the left or right margin (cf. Figure 3 no. 5).
 The colour of the bar reflects the type of the entity.
 The bars are ordered by length and order in the text.
 Nested bars can be used to show the hierarchies of entities.
 Semantic entities in the text are highlighted by a mouse-over the corresponding bar.
-This approach is employed in Loomp [18]. - X4: Expanding & Drilling down.
+This approach is employed in Loomp [21]. - X_4 : Expanding & Drilling down.
 Expandable callouts are interactive and dynamic callouts which enable users to explore the semantic data associated to a predefined semantic entity (cf. Figure 3 no. 8).
 Drilling down in a callout enables users to move from summary information to detailed data by focusing in on entities.
-This technique is employed in Ontos Feeder [12].
+This technique is employed in OntosFeeder [16].